-Preparation starts for new offshore wind leasing in Scotland
+Timescales and next steps for new offshore wind leasing for Scotland

 The Scottish Government’s proposed key energy target is that half of Scotland's heat, transport and electricity energy needs are met by renewables by 2030.
 The UK Government’s target is that 15% of energy used is from renewable sources by 2020.